Former First Soloist

 Matthew is from Manchester.
 He trained as an Associate of the Academy of Northern Ballet and at Caroline Wright's Centre Pointe Dance School before taking up full-time vocational training with English National Ballet School.
 In 2006 he performed on the West End as Billy in Billy Elliot and was a finalist in the first season of Sky's Got to Dance in 2010.
-He joined Northern Ballet in 2013.
+He joined Northern Ballet in 2013 and left in December 2021.

 Learn more about Matthew